jsfinesse/responsive-site-design/README.md

 # responsive-site-design

-Hands on with making a webpage responsive using media queries
+Hands on with making a webpage responsive using media queries and Mobile first web design methodology.